 “The EC Party shall facilitate and promote the use of incentives granted to institutions and enterprises in its territory for the transfer of technology to institutions and enterprises of the CARIFORUM States in order to enable the CARIFORUM States to establish a viable technological base.”

-However, to be clear, while CARICOM legislation could remove legal impediments to accessing the EU commercial cloud market, service providers in the region would have to prove their capacity in maintaining the highest internationally recognized standards in security and service management right through the cloud infrastructure stack, from data centre to tiered application architecture.
-This aspect of Caribbean commercial cloud services will be covered in more detail in a forthcoming article: "Why standards matter for Caribbean Cloud Computing Service Delivery".
-To stay informed and be notified when this article becomes available subscribe to our blog.
+However, to be clear, while CARICOM legislation could remove legal impediments to accessing the EU commercial cloud market, service providers in the region would have to prove their capacity in maintaining the highest internationally recognized standards in security and service management right through the cloud infrastructure stack, from the data centre to tiered application architecture.

 The report goes on to say that US vendors had resorted to storing data in-country as a consequence of these concerns.
 However, much has changed in the USA since 2016 when this report was compiled.
-There is new administration, new foreign trade policies and of course the CLOUD Act.
+There is a new administration, new foreign trade policies, and of course the CLOUD Act.
 These developments may increase unease and reluctance, particularly by European entities to use cloud services run by US companies, or by enterprises that use the USA to host data or SaaS environments.
-It should also be noted that there is a very small number of countries and territories that have been endorsed under the European Commission’s ‘Adequacy Decision’ list, and the USA is not one of them!
+It should also be noted that a minimal number of countries and territories have been endorsed under the European Commission’s ‘Adequacy Decision’ list, and the USA is not one of them!

 With the right transparent forward-looking regional legislation in place, as part of the CARICOM Single ICT Space strategy, a drive to achieve the ‘Adequacy Decision’ status in the EU, the right infrastructure investment, and the attainment of internationally recognized service delivery standards, Caribbean countries can be an attractive cloud services delivery alternative for European companies.